Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 Dripping wet, his hands and feet still webbed, and a bubble-head charm still over his head, Harry looked around.
 He quickly morphed his hands and feet back to normal, hoping it wouldn't be noticed as he watched Hermione and Ginny wake up on either side of him.

-"Harry," said Hermione, looking around, "where are we?"
+"Harry," asked Hermione, looking around, "where are we?"

 "It's gone!"
 Ginny declared.
 "My wand is gone!"

-"Mine, too!" said Hermione.
+"Mine, too!" added Hermione.
 "And I know I had it on me."

 "What about McGonagall?" asked Harry, now concerned.

-"She was acting strangely last night," said Hermione.
+"She was acting strangely last night," explained Hermione.

 "Like she'd been Imperius'd or something," added Ginny.